10 Considerations When Investing in Self-Storage Facilities

 It could be a red flag if many tenants are behind on rent.
 The same goes for frequent instances of property misuse and damage.
 These records indicate if a business’s clientele or current operations make it a riskier investment than it should be.

 You can look for reports of similar statistics from competitors but may not be able to find as much.
-If you can, though, these will give you a more cohesive picture of what the local market is like.
+If you can, though, these will give you a more cohesive picture of the local market.
 Gauging these factors is critical in making an informed investment decision.